aokellermann/dotfiles/README.md

 2. Go to `about:profiles` and under `Profile:default`, click on Open Directory next to Root Directory.
 3. Open a terminal at that location and run the following: `ln -s ../chrome`

+### Zen

+1. Go to `about:profiles` and under `Profile:default (beta)`, click on Open Directory next to Root Directory.
+2. Open a terminal at that location and run the following: `ln -s ../../userChrome.css chrome/userChrome.css`

 ## Credits

 Other people's helpful dotfiles: